 The lawsuit seeks a judgment declaring that the Peninsula Township zoning ordinance violates the U.S. Constitution and asks that the court prevent the township from enforcing the ordinance while the case is pending.
 They are also seeking monetary damages for “reasonable costs, including attorneys’ fees, incurred in bringing this action.”

 The wineries collectively filing the lawsuit include 2 Lads Winery, Bowers Harbor Vineyard & Winery, Brys Estate Vineyard and Winery, Chateau Grand Traverse, Chateau Chantal, Peninsula Cellars, Hawthorne Vineyards, Bonobo Winery, Tabone Vineyards, Black Star Farms and Mari Vineyard.
-Previously known as the Wineries of Old Mission Peninsula (WOMP), the group recently re-branded as the Old Mission Peninsula Wine Trail.
+All but Bonobo are part of the Wineries of Old Mission Peninsula Association (WOMP), a Michigan non-profit corporation comprised of member wineries.
+However, they recently re-branded their website as the Old Mission Peninsula Wine Trail.

 The wineries are represented by attorneys at the Grand Rapids office of Miller, Canfield, Paddock and Stone PLC.

 Sound off in the comments section below.
 Do you think the wineries have a case in asking for fewer restrictions in the ordinance?
 Or would you like to see the current restrictions maintained?